 - CASE FILES

 Graduated from the Institute of Physical Education in Minsk in 1950.
 Semyon was an instructor Kourovka tourbase at the time of his death.
 He was the oldest and also the most mysterious member of the group.
 He asked to called Sasha and that's the name he appears in many documents and memoirs.
 In fact, his given name is Semyon and came from the North Caucasus (from the Kuban Cossacks, from the village of Udobnoy on the border with the Karachay-Cherkess Autonomous Soviet Socialist Republic), where he regularly went to his mothers.
 Born in the family of a paramedic, he belonged to the generation most affected by the Great Patriotic War.
 The draft of 1921-22 had only about 3% survival rate.
 Semyon went through the entire war in the Armed Forces from October 1941 to May 1946.
 He became a candidate member of the CPSU (b) in 1944, was a Komsomol functionary of a battalion, joined the party after the war.
 Had 4 military awards.
 Semyon Zolotaryov's military past has a special role in the events of the tragic night.
 After the war, Semyon tried to continue his military career - in June 1945 he entered the Moscow Military Engineering School, which, however, almost immediately underwent a reduction.
 In April 1946, Zolotaryov transferred to the Leningrad Military Engineering School as part of the course, but apparently it was not meant for him to serve in the army, as this school was cut down as well.
 In the end, Semyon Zolotaryov found himself at the Minsk Institute of Physical Education (GIFKB), which he successfully graduated in 1951.
-In the mid-50's he worked as a tourist instructor at the tourist center "Artybash" (Altai), then moved to the Sverdlovsk region, where he got a job as a senior tourism instructor at the Kourovska tourbase.
+In the mid-50's he worked as a sports instructor at the tour base "Artybash" (Altai), then moved to the Sverdlovsk region, where he got a job as a senior tourism instructor at the Kourovska tourbase.
 However, before the very hike to Otorten, along with the group of Igor Dyatlov, Zolotaryov left Kourovska.
 He was single, which looked rather unusual for that time, had tattoos